LN-Zap/bolt12-playground/README.md

 - `lnd1` and `lnd2`: These are instances of the LND implementation.
 - `cln1`, `cln2`, and `cln3`: These are instances of the c-lightning implementation.
 - `eclair1`, `eclair2` and `eclair3`: These are instances of the Eclair implementation.
+- `ldknode1`, and `ldknode2`: These are instances of the LDK Node implementation.

 Each node is funded with Bitcoin through a series of transactions.